 - Chillers are used to cool the hot plastic in the plastic industry.
 It cools the plastic that is injected, blown extruded or stamped.
 They are also used to cool down the equipment used in the manufacturing process.

-- Sophisticated chiller is used in the high powered electronics inside the machines like MRI and PET, used in the latest diagnostic tools.
+- A sophisticated chiller is used in the high-powered electronics inside the machines like MRI and PET, used in the latest diagnostic tools.

 - Chillers cool down the lasers and the source of power supply used to power them.